Mexico - USCIS Monterrey Field Office

 Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant (for Widow(er) petitions only)

-If you are a widow(er) of a U.S. citizen, please see the Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant page for the most current filing instructions.
+Please see the Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant webpage for the most current filing instructions.

 In very rare circumstances, a U.S embassy or U.S. consulate may allow you to submit a Form I-407 in person if you need immediate proof that you have abandoned your lawful permanent resident status.
 The most common need for an expedited application is to apply for an A or G visa.